Net Zero Barnsley logo

 Barnsley businesses keen to reduce carbon emissions are being offered free support and a possible grant worth up to £10,000 to invest in green innovation.

-This project is delivered across South Yorkshire and is supported and part funded by the South Yorkshire Mayoral Combined Authority (SYMCA) and UK Shared Prosperity Fund (UKSPF).
+This project is delivered across South Yorkshire and is supported and part funded by the South Yorkshire Mayoral Combined Authority (SYMCA) and the Local Growth Fund.

 Net Zero Barnsley, at The Business Village, has launched a second eco-accelerator in partnership with Barnsley Metropolitan Borough Council (BMBC) and Sheffield City Council, who will be the lead partner, following the success of its first, which helped 36 businesses to start their net zero journeys last year.